-Lagonda motorcycles were produced in Staines, Middlesex, from 1902 to 1907, before the company became famous for car manufacture.
+Lagonda motorcycles were produced in Staines, Middlesex, from 1902 to 1907, before the firm became famous as an automobile car manufacturer.

 1902 The firm started out by building tricycles, before moving on to motorcycles.

 1903 They used their own engine on a machine of 2.75-hp.
-It was hung from the frame downdube and was of conventional design.
+It was hung from the frame downtube and was of conventional design.

 1904-1905 A H Cranmer joined the firm in 1904.
 A forecar was offered, fitted with a 5-hp engine, inclined in the frame, driving the rear wheel through clutch, two-speed gear and chains.
-The solo model increased its engine size to 3.5-hp and a 4.5-hp model was also listed.
+The solo model increased its engine size to 3.5-hp and a 1200cc 4.5-hp model was also listed.
 Twin-cylinder engines became available.

 1906 The 3.5-hp model had an inclined engine and leading-link forks, but retained direct-belt drive.

 1907 Production of motorcycles continued for that year, but then turned to automobiles.
 Around 70 forecars were built in total, of which at least three survive.
 No motorcycles exist.